Side Effects

 Table of Contents

-Quick answer: Nicotine pouches can cause stomach pain, bloating, reflux, and constipation because nicotine changes gut movement and saliva chemistry.
+Quick answer: Nicotine pouches can cause stomach pain, bloating, acid reflux, heartburn, gas, and constipation because nicotine changes gut movement and pouch saliva can irritate the stomach.
 Symptoms often improve when usage drops.

 The Acid Trap: Why You Feel Sick